0xchase/binary-ninja-toolkit/README.md

  - Report editing system.
 Can add commands output to report like in r2report.

 ### Tabbed dock plugin vews
+ - Malware helper plugin, creates a large queue of tasks and automatically moves the reverser through them
  - New panel that show function name, xrefs, syscalls, importance level, location, and description of purpose
  - Report editing window
  - Report preview window